Last Updated on

 Raise the Alarm

-As soon as you can login, change all your passwords.
+As soon as you can log in, change all your passwords.
 This will prevent the hacker from being able to get back in.
-A few tips: don’t reuse an old password and if you’re using the same password on multiple accounts (you shouldn’t, but the reality is there are too many sites with unique logins and people do) change it everywhere you use that password.
-In addition, search around within your account to see where else you’re logged in.
+A few tips: don’t reuse an old password, and if you’re using the same password on multiple accounts (you shouldn’t, but the reality is there are too many sites with unique logins, and people do) change it everywhere, you use that password.
+Also, search around within your account to see where else you’re logged in.
 Many services will call this a session.
 Once you find it, spend a few minutes looking through your open sessions and close any you don’t recognize.

 Set Up Security Checks

-Once you’ve recovered from this, you don’t want it to happen again.
-To prevent future hackers, is to set up some security.
+Once you’ve recovered from this, you don’t want it to happen again- To prevent future hackers, set up some security.
 One of the easiest is to switch to two-step verification for logging in.
-Basically, this means when you log in from somewhere new (a new IP address) a code will be sent to your phone via text and must be entered before login can proceed.
+This means when you log in from somewhere new (a new IP address), a code will be sent to your phone via text and must be entered before login can proceed.

 In addition, run a virus scan to look for malware or other viruses that may have either been left behind by or been the doorway for the hacker.
 Lastly, if your email was hacked, check for filters you didn’t set up and delete them.

 One final note: if one account has been compromised, play it safe and assume they all were.
 It may cause you some extra work and stress in the short-term, but in the long run, you’ll be glad you protected your data.